 Even decades after her untimely death, Patsy Cline remains a country music icon.
 Her records are responsible for the advent of the Nashville Sound, which blended country and pop music and introduced country to a whole new audience in the early 1960s.
 To this day, songs like "She's Got You" need no introduction, whether the listener is a country fan or not.

-A March 5, 1963 plane crash near Camden, Tennessee took Cline's life when she was just 30 years old.
-Patsy Cline will always be the woman whose voice broke the mold and changed country music forever.
-Here are ten things you may not know about the country legend.
+A March 5, 1963 plane crash in Middle Tennessee took Cline's life when she was just 30 years old.
+She was in her creative prime at the time of her tragic death and was only about six years into her run as a country hitmaker for Decca Records.
+Cline will always be one of the rare vocalists that broke the mold and changed country music forever.
+Here are ten things you may not know about the Grammy Lifetime Achievement award recipient.

 1. She Was Once Known as Ginny

 Though she became known around the world as Patsy, Cline was born Virginia Patterson Hensley.
 Her manager, Bill Peer, gave her the name "Patsy" from her middle name.
-Patsy married her first husband, Gerald Cline, in 1953.
-She kept her surname as her stage name.
+Cline wed her first husband, Gerald Cline, in 1953.
+She kept her surname through marriage as her stage name.

 2. She Began Performing Professionally at 14

-While working as a soda jerk and a waitress, Cline entered a variety of talent shows in her hometown of Winchester, Virginia.
-Having watched performers through the windows of the local radio station, Cline approached a disc jockey about performing on his program.
-Patsy was a hit.
-Soon, she had regular gigs at the regional night clubs.
+While working as a soda jerk and a waitress, Cline entered a variety of talent shows in her hometown of Winchester, Va.
+Having watched performers through the windows of the local radio station, Cline approached a disc jockey about singing on his program.
+Naturally, Cline was an instant hit.
+Soon, she had regular gigs at regional night clubs.

-A few years later, Cline made it on to Arthur Godfrey's Talent Scouts, a popular talent search program similar to American Idol.
+A few years later, Cline traveled to New York to compete on Arthur Godfrey's Talent Scouts, a popular talent search program similar to American Idol.
 She performed "Walkin' After Midnight," which helped catapult the track to No. 2 on the country charts and No. 12 on the pop charts.
-Cline became one of the first country artists with a major crossover hit.
+Thus, Cline became one of the first country artists with a major crossover hit and an early product of a singing competition series.

 3. She Couldn't Read Music